Maybe I'm just a wimp. Probably.

 It has nothing to do with the "ladies" of the night.

-There is an impressive exhibit of these boats and much more at the Galway City Museum, really Outstanding Displays and
+There is an impressive exhibit of these boats and much more at the Galway City Museum, really outstanding displays and it's FREE.
+Here is a link to their site See Hookers

 It is open Tuesday Thru Sunday.